jdibenes/hl2ss/README.md

     - Microphone
     - Spatial Perception
     - Gaze Input
 5. The plugin also requires the perceptionSensorsExperimental and backgroundSpatialPerception capabilities, which are not available in the Publishing Settings capabilities list.
-You can extract the Editor folder (plugin zip file) into the Assets folder (in your Unity project) which contains a script (BuildPostProcessor.cs) that adds the capabilities automatically after building the project.
+The Editor folder in the plugin zip file contains a script (BuildPostProcessor.cs) that adds the capabilities automatically after building the project.
+Just extract the Editor folder into the Assets folder of your Unity project.
 Alternatively, you can manually edit the Package.appxmanifest after building.
 See [here](https://github.com/jdibenes/hl2ss/blob/main/hl2ss/hl2ss/Package.appxmanifest) for an example.

 **Remote Unity Scene**